mui/material-ui/scripts/README.md

 ### Release

 1. Checkout merge commit of the merged PR
-2. `yarn`
+2. `pnpm`
-3. `yarn release:build`
+3. `pnpm release:build`
-4. `yarn release:publish`
+4. `pnpm release:publish`
    You need your 2FA device.
-5. `yarn release:tag`
+5. `pnpm release:tag`

 ### Documentation

-`yarn docs:deploy` to deploy the documentation (it lives at https://material-ui.netlify.app/) with the latest changes.
+`pnpm docs:deploy` to deploy the documentation (it lives at https://material-ui.netlify.app/) with the latest changes.
 Force push if necessary.

 ### Announce